 Please refer to the Software Forms page.
 You will see a link to Request for Software Form.
-Download the form, print, complete the information, scan, and attach the form to e-mail to email@example.com.
+Download the form, complete the information, and attach the form to an e-mail to email@example.com.
 The Statewide Users Group will consider the request.

 You may install open source software yourself in your home directory.
 If you have your own license for commercial software, contact the OSC Help desk.

 Most packages have a (poorly documented) option to install under a normal user account.
 Contact the OSC Help desk if you need assistance.
 We generally do not install user software as root.